Rationalizing Path-Independent Choice Rules: Introduction

 \section{Introduction}

-\citet{plott1973path} introduced \textit{path independence} as a property of social choice formalizing an idea in Arrow's book \textit{Social Choice and Individual Values}.
-When a choice rule is path independent, any set of alternatives can be divided into segments, the rule applied first to each segment and then to the set of chosen alternatives from all segments without changing the final outcome.
-It is a desirable property in many contexts.
-For example, in college admissions, without path independence, the set of admitted students can depend on the order in which applications are reviewed, which can enable the malpractice of favoritism.
-Path independence is intimately related to other well-known properties: A choice rule is path independent if and only if it satisfies the \textit{substitutes condition} and the \textit{irrelevance of rejected contracts} \citep{aizmal81}.\footnote{The substitutes condition is also called Chernoff or Sen's $\alpha$ or heritage, and the irrelevance of rejected contracts is also called outcast or the independence of irrelevant alternatives.}
+\textit{Path independence} is a fundamental property of combinatorial choice rules.
+For example, consider a firm that needs to choose a subset from a set of available contracts.
+We say that the firm's choice rule is path independent if the chosen set of contracts from any set remains unchanged when the firm divides the set into segments, applies the rule to each segment first, and then applies the rule to the combined set of chosen contracts from all segments.
+This property is desirable for at least two reasons.
+First, without path independence, the set of chosen contracts can depend on the order in which contracts are reviewed.
+Therefore, firms whose choice rules are not path independent may not only regret rejecting offers but also may suffer from the malpractice of favoritism and other manipulations.
+Second, path independence is intimately related to other well-known properties of interest: A choice rule is path independent if and only if it satisfies the \textit{substitutes condition} and the \textit{irrelevance of rejected contracts} \citep{aizmal81}.

+\citet{plott1973path} introduces path independence as a property of social choice formalizing an idea in Arrow's book \textit{Social Choice and Individual Values}.
 Although originating in social choice, path independence has found applications in different areas of economic theory, such as market design and decision theory.
 For example, in two-sided matching markets, when agents have path-independent choice rules, a \textit{stable} matching exists \citep{blair88}.\footnote{The substitutes condition is not sufficient for the existence of a stable matching when choice rules are the primitive of the model rather than utility functions or preferences.
-See the discussion in \citet{aygson12a} and \citet{chayen17}.} In decision theory, path independence and its stochastic versions have been studied extensively \citep{kalaimegiddo80}.\footnote{See also \citet{machinaparks81} and a recent treatment by \citet{ahnechkot2018}} Path independence has also been studied in other fields, such as discrete mathematics, law, philosophy, and systems design.\footnote{For discrete mathematics see \citet{gratzer2016}, for law \citet{chapman1997} and \citet{hammond1989}, for philosophy \citet{rott2001} and \citet{stewart2022}, and for systems design \citet{levin1998}.}
+See the discussion in \citet{aygson12a} and \citet{chayen17}.} In decision theory, path independence and its stochastic versions have been studied extensively \citep{kalaimegiddo80}.\footnote{See also \citet{machinaparks81} and a recent treatment by \citet{ahnechkot2018}} Path independence has also been studied in other fields, such as discrete mathematics, law, philosophy, and systems design.\footnote{For discrete mathematics see \cite{danilov2005mathematics} and \citet{gratzer2016}, for law \citet{chapman1997} and \citet{hammond1989}, for philosophy \citet{rott2001} and \citet{stewart2022}, and for systems design \citet{levin1998}.}